-1940s hats were both a continuation of the popular styles of the 1930s and new additions to the casual headwear in the form of the beret, turban, headscarf and snood.
+1940s hats had both a continuation of the popular styles of the 1930s and new additions to the casual headwear in the form of the beret, turban, headscarf, and snood.
 Women’s hats in the 1940s were a diverse collection of styles largely pulled from different times in history.
 To list them all would be one monumental task.
-Instead I pulled together over 20 of the most common styles for the average American woman.
+Instead, I pulled together over 20 of the most common styles for the average American woman.

 First a little 1940s hat history.